Anapher/ChaosMaker/README.md

 * Set keyboard layout to AZERTY

-Tip: If you type `redo` in the open console window after it's done, everything goes back to normal.
+Tip: If you type `undo` in the open console window after it's done, everything goes back to normal.

 ## License